 Please note: if you have any outstanding debts to the University (including Fall or Spring fees, printing fees, Course Material Fees, library fines, emergency loans, etc.), any program-related refunds will be applied first to overdue fees.
 Any remaining amount will be refunded.

 We understand that situations occur that may prevent you from attending or completing your Global Internships program or Summer Sessions courses.
-If you need to drop or withdraw from your program after April 3, 2017, deadline, there are procedures in place for requesting an appeal to the refund policy.
+If you need to drop or withdraw from your program after April 3, 2020, request a refund, or have another request, there are procedures in place for requesting an appeal.

 Berkeley Study Abroad reserves the right to cancel a program for any reason.
-In the unlikely event that the program is canceled, you will be notified and have the option of switching to another open program by completing an Alternative Options Form provided by program staff.
-If you decide not to participate in another program, a full refund of all unit fee(s) and program fee, including the $400 deposit, will be issued upon Berkeley Study Abroad's receipt of an Alternative Options Form.
+In the unlikely event that the program is canceled, you will be notified and have the option of switching to another open program.
+If you decide not to participate in another program, a full refund of all unit fee(s) and program fee, including the $400 deposit, will be issued upon confirmation of your withdrawal.

 Berkeley Study Abroad is not responsible for any costs incurred regarding air travel, housing or personal expenses.